 So what should you do when unemployment hits your household and rattles your marriage?
 We have several suggestions.

-- Though moving away from your support system may sound scary, don’t rule out the possibility of relocating.
-Here again, the principle is to be humble, diligent, and disciplined enough to take whatever you can get until something better presents itself.
+Moving away from your support system may sound scary.
+But here again, the principle is to be humble, diligent, and disciplined enough to take whatever you can get until something better presents itself.
 If you have to move, you can look at it as a fresh start and as an opportunity for the two of you to nurture your couple relationship away from the demands of family and friends.

 In all of this, work overtime to maintain your marriage and keep your relationship on a sound footing.
 Go out of your way to have fun and keep things light as much as possible – it’s crucial to keep up your morale while waiting for circumstances to improve.
 If your spouse loses their job, avoid the temptation to ask a million questions or deliver a lecture about family responsibility.
 Support your mate in this crisis by helping with the job search and expressing your willingness to cut costs.
 A cheerful, positive attitude will go a long way in a situation like this.